 Whether your business is large or small, trade show participation can increase your market share in the United States and abroad.
 Whether it is your first show or you are an experienced manager, evaluating the preparation process should be an ongoing part of planning.
 Booth design, deciding between an exhibit rental or purchase are only part of the equation for successful trade show programs.

 Munich (München), the capital of Bavaria, is considered the “Heart of Bavaria”, is a major trade show and event destination.
 The rich heritage of the city isn’t just about beer gardens and festivals.
 Founded by Benedictine monks in the Middle Ages, Munich today is a world-renowned financial and publishing center.
-The New Munich Trade Fair Centre was the first exhibition centre worldwide to gain the certificate 'Energy Efficient Enterprise' from the technical inspection authorities.

 Successful trade show programs and events require careful planning and attention to detail.
 To continue to grow and develop a program, the post-show evaluation is an integral part achieving objectives for current and future projects.
 In this second edition of the series, we will focus on the exhibit design in the post-show evaluation.